SENSEiXENUS/senseixenus.github.io/posts/Notes/Notes.md

 ### Tools

+- Use `Gplspection` to grab the schema for a query or mutation`

+Installation-:`pip install gqlspection`

-- Use Clairvoyance to grab schema via introspection or fuzzing
+- Use Clairvoyance to grab schema via introspection or fuzzing,you can also use it to grab a schema

 Installation-:`pip install clairvoyance`

 Syntax-:`clairvoyance <Graphql-endpoint> -o schema.json`

+- Use `JSWzl` for generating graphql wordlists